solliancenet/microsoft-postgresql-developer-guide/05_AI/05_07_Postgres_AI_Integration.md

 - **Efficient Vector Operations**: Vector databases are optimized for performing vector operations, such as vector addition, subtraction, dot products, and similarity calculations (for example, cosine similarity or Euclidean distance).
 - **Efficient Search**: Efficient indexing mechanisms are crucial for quick retrieval of similar vectors.
 Vector databases use various indexing mechanisms to enable fast retrieval.
 - **Query Languages**: They provide query languages and APIs tailored for vector operations and similarity search.
 These query languages allow users to express their search criteria efficiently.
-- **Similarity Search**: They excel at similarity searches, allowing users to find data points that are similar to a given query point.
+- **Similarity Search**: They excel at similarity searches, allowing users to find data points that are like a given query point.
 This characteristic is valuable in search and recommendation systems.
 - **Geospatial Data Handling**: Some vector databases are designed for geospatial data, making them well-suited for applications like location-based services, GIS (Geographic Information Systems), and map-related tasks.
 - **Support for Diverse Data Types**: Vector databases can store and manage various types of data, including vectors, images, text and more.